arinakonnova/optical-music-recognition/README.txt

 using only traditional computer vision methods.
 The system primarily works through template matching using OpenCV's matchTemplate function.

+Our system uses the following modules and libraries: sys, cv2, numpy, and midiutil.
+These should be installed before running the project.
 To run a piece of sheet music through our system, the terminal command from the optical-music-recognition directory is:
 % python file/path/to/omr/directory/main.py ressource/sheet/file-name.png